usnistgov/dioptra/_sources/getting-started/installation.rst.txt

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Throughout the project codebase, there are a multitude of files named `environment.yml`.
-These `YAML <https://en.wikipedia.org/wiki/YAML>`_ files or rather configuration files can be used as parameters when `creating a Conda Environment <https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands>`__.
+These :term:`YAML` files, or rather configuration files, can be used as parameters when `creating a Conda Environment <https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands>`__.

 Demo-specific instructions for creating a suitable environment will be provided in the examples contained within :ref:`tutorial-index`, but the following example outlines the generic steps that can be taken to `create a Conda Environment <https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands>`__: